Code-Institute-Submissions/how-do-you-do/README.md

 And I would click on the Start Learning Now!, which is situated under testimonials section as well.

 As I would click on the button I would see form with prices and structure.
-I would choose study plan that is right for me,fill in my details and pay the course fee to become student.
+I would choose study plan that is right for me, fill in my details and pay the course fee to become student.

  > ####  Student